 Self-help tips for panic attacks:

-~Learn how to control your breathing.
+~ Learn how to control your breathing.
 Hyperventilation brings on many sensations such as lightheadedness and tightness of the chest that occur during a panic attack.
-Deep breathing can relieve the symptoms of panic.
+Deep breathing, on the other hand, can relieve the symptoms of panic.